storbel/openshift-labs/openshift-labs/openshift-authentication-authorization/intro.md

 This lab describes the management of user accounts, including how new user accounts are created in OpenShift Container Platform and how they can be deleted.

+- User contexts
+- Users and roles management
+- Login with token & API